 What is AMI?
 AMI stands for Advanced Metering Infrastructure.
 AMI is a meter system that uses automated, two-way radio communication between a smart utility meter and computer servers at your utility company.
-Murfreesboro Water & Sewer’s AMI uses wireless cellular technology to communicate meter readings to the department’s billing system.
+Murfreesboro Water Resources AMI uses wireless cellular technology to communicate meter readings to the department’s billing system.

-Why are we going to a new system?
-These new meters will allow more efficient and accurate reading of meters for billing purposes.
-In addition, this systems offers benefits to customers such as online access to consumption data, earlier leak detection, and water budgeting capabilities.
+Why did we go to a new system?
+These new meters allow more efficient and accurate reading of meters for billing purposes.
+In addition, this system offers benefits to customers such as online access to consumption data, earlier leak detection, and water budgeting capabilities.

-Will I be charged for this service?
+Am I charged for this service?
 No. The meter and installation are at no cost to the customer.

-Will my water bill go up?
-Our rates are not changing.
+Did this upgrade affect my billing?
+Rates did not change due to this upgrade.
 However, older meters tend to be less accurate at measuring water used.
-Many meters in Murfreesboro are over 20 years old and are due for replacement.
-All new meters are tested at the factory (a percentage of the meters are also being tested at MWSD facilities) to ensure accuracy.
-New meters will measure more accurately and ensure fairness and equality for all customers by correctly measuring and billing residents and businesses.
+Many meters in Murfreesboro were over 20 years old and were due for replacement.
+All new meters are tested at the factory (a percentage of the meters are also being tested at MWRD facilities) to ensure accuracy.
+New meters have measured more accurately and ensure fairness and equality for all customers by correctly measuring and billing residents and businesses.

 How does the meter reading system work and how do I know you have my reading and not someone else’s?
-The radio-frequency (RF) transmitter device to be installed on your water meter is programmed to automatically send the meter reading once an hour.
+The radio-frequency (RF) transmitter device installed on your water meter is programmed to automatically send the meter reading once an hour.
 Each meter and transmitter has a unique identification number that will ensure that only your reading is assigned to your account.
-The meter reading information will be delivered into the MWSD Customer Information System (CIS) for the customer service and billing department.
+The meter reading information is delivered into the MWRD Customer Information System (CIS) for the customer service and billing department.